tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

-: Rust requires that a variable have the appropriate perms for the operation : Perms are changed if the variable is **moved** or **borrowed** : Moving a non-copyable type requires RO perms, and eliminates all perms on the original var
+: Rust requires that a variable have the appropriate perms for the operation : Perms are changed if the variable is **moved** or **borrowed** : Moving a non-copyable type requires RO perms, and eliminates all perms on the original var : Borrowing a variable removes some perms

+Connecting Ownership between run and compile time
+: The system is designed to prevent undefined behavior, such as use-after-free